 Have you considered planting your own fruit trees?
 What fruit tree would you most like to have?

 Since the new house is in such a lovely area, I would love to be able to enjoy the outdoors a bit more.
+Some RMKB outdoor furniture would certainly do me.
 Perhaps a nice hammock, or a porch swing?

 I’m madly in love with Modcloth’s “Unwind Outdoors Hammock.”
 It’s got a nice tight weave, and lovely details, though I’m sure it’s more money than my husband would want to spend on a hammock.